omri123/aider-context-server/README.md

 - `/add \commit-<hash>`: Add commit info and content to the chat.
 - `/show <issue|references|commit>`: Show the content of a context item.
 - `/drop <issue|references|commit>`: Remove matching context item from the chat session.

+All the commands have autocomplete for URIs, hash codes and symbols.

 Please take a look also at the original aider [commands docs](https://aider.chat/docs/commands.html).